divadiow/XF16Cam/docs/flashing.md

 | GND | GND |

 Power the camera through its normal regulated 5 V USB input and share ground with the adapter.
 Never put 5 V logic on PB0 or PB1.
-Disconnect the pouch battery while wiring or flashing, especially if its condition is unknown.
+Desolder the pouch battery while wiring or flashing, especially if its condition is unknown.

 On the photographed A9 revision, UART is routed through the micro-USB data path,